-Glacier's consolidated general and administrative expenses were \$37.3 million for the year ended December 31, 2021, up from \$34.9 million in the prior year.
-The increase in administrative costs primarily related to lower CEWS funds recorded, which were recorded as a reduction of wage expenses, the reversal of wage roll-backs, and increased legal fees.
+Glacier's consolidated general and administrative expenses were \$44.2 million for the year ended December 31, 2022, up from \$37.3 million for the prior year.
+The increase in administrative costs primarily related to investment spending in strategic development areas, which is mainly driven by increased personnel costs, the implementation of a share-based compensation plan in certain business units, inflation affecting operating costs, and lower CEWS funds, which were recorded as a reduction of wage expenses.
+This has been partially offset by reduced legal fees.